Connect EQuIS Professional to a Database

 Note: By default. connections are saved to your '\AppData\Roaming\EarthSoft\Connections' folder to the Connection Location.
 This feature can be modified through the Options menu in the backstage view.

-9.After a connection has been established, click the database.
+6.After a connection has been established, click the database and navigate to a facility.

-10.Double-click the desired facility to connect.
-See the help article Connect to a Facility or Facility Group for more details.
+7.Double-click the desired facility to connect.
+Steps to create and save a connection file can be found in the help article Connect to a Facility or Facility Group.

 After a connection has been established, Connect to a Facility or Facility Group.